Close

 1. Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose and duration.
-Tourist visas cover stays up to 90 days, while long-term visas apply for work, study, or family reunification exceeding 90 days.
+Tourist visas cover stays up to 90 days within any 180-day period, while long-term national visas apply for work, study, or family reunification exceeding 90 days.

 2. Compile Required Documentation